Cooking Nook Logo

 This is supposedly the original Caesar salad recipe from Chef Caesar’s daughter Rose Cardini.

 It is so delicious you won’t believe it was first created out of whatever the chef had left in his kitchen!
+That’s the story anyway.
+The chef needed to make a salad for his guests and just created this one on the spot.
+Quite the clever and talented chef.

 This version of Caesar salad is such a rich and delicious salad recipe you will make it over and over again.
+I have made it more times than I can count.
+It is my go-to Caesar salad recipe.

 I don’t know too many people who don’t like Caesar salad and it really is easy to make it from scratch.
 Healthier too, as you know exactly what is in it.

 You have to give this one a try.
 Let me know what you think.
+And add a comment below the Pinterest button on this page.
+Thanks.

 Caesar Salad Recipe